wiktorbalaban/hunger-counter/README.md

   <img src="app-rn/assets/yin_yang_icon.png" width="180" alt="Hunger Counter icon" />
 </p>

+## A word from the author

+I built this app because I struggled with constant hunger — not just the body weight side of it, but the feeling.
+The overwhelming feeling of being hungry all the time.
+Tracking my daily hunger helps me manage it.
+I hope it can help you too!

 ## Features

-- Log hunger episodes with start time and duration
+- Two ways to log: **Track now** (start a timer, finish later) or **Log past** (enter a finished episode in one go)
 - Intensity levels: low, medium, high
-- Flag concentration problems per episode
+- Flag focus issues per episode
-- Today tab — all entries for the current day
+- Today tab — all entries for the current day with running total in the header
 - Report tab — horizontal stacked bar chart for the last 10 days
-- More tab — privacy policy link
+- More tab — language picker, opt-in crash reporting toggle, privacy policy link
+- Light + dark mode (follows system setting)
+- Localized in English, Polish, German, French
+- Tablet support — two panes side-by-side in landscape
 - Dynamic launcher icon: switches automatically when you log an entry today (Android)
-- All data stored locally — no account, no cloud, no tracking
+- All data stored locally — no account, no cloud, no analytics

 ## Tech stack

 - React Native 0.81 + Expo SDK 54
 - NativeWind v4 (Tailwind CSS)
-- React Navigation (bottom tabs)
+- Custom multi-pane navigator (phone / tablet)
 - MMKV (synchronous local storage)
 - victory-native v36 (chart)
+- @quidone/react-native-wheel-picker (duration selection)
+- i18next (4 locales, loaded dynamically)
+- @sentry/react-native (opt-in crash reporting only — no analytics)

 ## Development